bufbuild/protovalidate/docs/custom-constraints.md

 depend on the relationships between fields or specific combinations of field values.

-## Constraints
+## Rules

-The `Constraint` message is used to define validation rules for messages or fields in a message.
+The `Rule` message is used to define validation rules for messages or fields in a message.
 The rules are then evaluated using the `protovalidate` tool to ensure that the data conforms to the specified rules.
 If any violations occur during validation, they are reported using